h3y-sam/crazylearners/README.md

-Got you bro 😎 I’ll write a clean, attractive, professional-but-cool **README.md** for your GitHub project “CrazyLearners”.

-Here it is — you can literally copy-paste into GitHub:

----

 # 🚀 CrazyLearners — Crush JEE & NEET Like a Pro

 CrazyLearners is a next-gen learning platform built for India’s toughest exams — **JEE & NEET**.